Shaughnessy v. United States ex rel. Mezei

 Shaughnessy v.
-United States ex rel Mezei, 345 U.S. 206 (1953), was a United States Supreme Court case that established the federal government's power to detain immigrants at the border pending deportation.
-The Supreme Court, held that the Attorney General's continued detention of an immigrant without a hearing pending deportation was not unlawful, and that such persons could not be temporarily admitted to the United States in lieu thereof.
+United States ex rel.
+Mezei, 345 U.S. 206 (1953), is a landmark decision of the Supreme Court of the United States that upheld the prolonged immigration detention of a foreigner who, on confidential information and without a hearing, was denied admission to the United States.

 Shaughnessy v.
-United States ex rel Mezei is the Supreme Court's "strongest statement" of the plenary power doctrine in United States immigration and nationality case law, displaying broad deference.
+United States ex rel.
+Mezei is viewed as the "strongest statement" of the plenary power doctrine in immigration and nationality case law, and at the time, was said to “render[] obsolete every habeas corpus case in the books” about the admission of foreigners to the United States.